ELSA - (Emotional Literacy Support Assistant)

 (amended from an online article)

-We are sending packs of work home with the children and you might be inclined to create a minute by minute schedule .
+We are setting home learning for the children on Google Classroom and you might be inclined to create a minute by minute schedule .
 You may have high hopes of hours of learning, including online activities, science experiments, and book reports.
 You may limit technology until everything is done!
 This may work for some children but here’s the thing...

 Our children are just as scared as we are right now.
 Our children can not only hear everything that is going on around them, but they feel our constant tension and anxiety.
 They have never experienced anything like this before.
 Although the idea of being off of school for weeks sounds exciting, they are probably picturing a fun time like the summer holidays, not the reality of being trapped at home and not seeing their friends.